DATAUNIRIO/learnr-tutorial/README.md

 However, Binder service can provide an alternative.
 Following are two examples of `learnr` tutorials running on Binder.

+## “Hosting” Interactive Tutorial with Binder
+Binder is a flexible platform to reproduce a computational environment.
+You can read more about Binder on The Turing Way (an online book for research computing that I find super useful).
+For example, Binder can start a Rstudio session with cloned contents of a GitHub repository, and start a Shiny app for you.

 shiny/test1: [![Binder](http://mybinder.org/badge_logo.svg)](http://mybinder.org/v2/gh/syoh/learnr-tutorial/master?urlpath=shiny/test1/)

 shiny/test2: [![Binder](http://mybinder.org/badge_logo.svg)](http://mybinder.org/v2/gh/syoh/learnr-tutorial/master?urlpath=shiny/test2/)